Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Introduction

-The main objective of this paper is to develop (optimal) error estimates for an upwind scheme on unstructured meshes based on a finite volumes approximation of distributional solutions to the advection-diffusion equation \eqref{eq:advdiff} when the vector field is in the DiPerna-Lions setting.
+The main objective of this paper is to develop (optimal) error estimates for an upwind scheme on unstructured meshes based on a finite volume approximation of distributional solutions to the advection-diffusion equation \eqref{eq:advdiff} when the vector field is in the DiPerna-Lions setting.
 This result arises as a continuation of the works by Schlichting and Seis \cite{SchlichtingSeis17, SchlichtingSeis18}, where the authors study the upwind scheme for the transport equation, i.e., $\kappa = 0$, in a similar regularity setting.
 The addition of a diffusive term is not trivial whatsoever, as we will explain in detail along the sections of this paper.
-A key ingredient that made possible the derivation of these error estimates for the numerical scheme with diffusion was the stability estimate proved on \cite[Theorem 1]{NavarroFernandezSchlichtingSeis21} and that we state here for the convenience of the reader.
+The main result in \cite[Theorem 1]{NavarroFernandezSchlichtingSeis21} provides the stability estimate in the presence of diffusion, which will be a key ingredient for derivation of error estimates for the numerical scheme.
+In the DiPerna-Lions setting, the stability for two solutions is measured with respect to the optimal transport distance defined for any $\delta >0$ by